 ★ sightDOING pick ★ Tico Adventure Lodge

-If you absolutely need a beachfront location, to save yourself a three-block walk, try Locanda Samara Beach which has a prime location and super cute bungalows.
+If you absolutely need a beachfront location when you’re choosing hotels in Samara, try Locanda Samara Beach which has a prime location and super cute bungalows.
 I didn’t stay there, but I can vouch for how comfortable their beach daybeds are.

 For anyone on a tight budget, the dorms at Las Mariposas are supposedly the best in town (and just $11/night).
 It’s pretty close to the Flying Taco, a bar that can have loud music at night, so pack a pair of earplugs just in case.